 - 1/2 cup crumbled feta cheese

-- 2 tbsp chopped fresh chives - can sub any type of onion
+- 2 tablespoon chopped fresh chives - can sub any type of onion

-- 1 tbsp olive oil - for cooking
+- 1 tablespoon olive oil - for cooking

 - Freshly ground black pepper - to taste